 The stval register is an SXLEN-bit read-write register formatted as shown in Figure 4.12.
 When a trap is taken into S-mode, stval is written with exception-specific information to assist software in handling the trap.
 Otherwise, stval is never written by the implementation, though it may be explicitly written by software.
 The hardware platform will specify which exceptions must set stval informatively and which may unconditionally set it to zero.

-When a breakpoint, address-misaligned, access-fault, or page-fault exception occurs on an instruction fetch, load, or store, stval is written with the faulting virtual address.
-On an illegal instruction trap, stval may be written with the first XLEN or ILEN bits of the faulting instruction as described below.
-For other exceptions, stval is set to zero, but a future standard may redefine stval's setting for other exceptions.
+If stval is written with a nonzero value when a breakpoint, address-misaligned, access-fault, or page-fault exception occurs on an instruction fetch, load, or store, then stval will contain the faulting virtual address.